Melodie97/loan_approval_api/docs/PROJECT_REPORT.md

 ### Deployment Strategy

 - **Serialization**: The trained Random Forest model and feature list were saved as .pkl files using Python's pickle module
-- **API Development**: A web application (likely using Flask or FastAPI) was structured to load these artifacts and expose a /predict endpoint
+- **API Development**: A web application using FastAPI was structured to load these artifacts and expose a /predict endpoint
-- **Hosting**: The application was deployed to a cloud environment using Digital Ocean droplets (virtual machines) or their App Platform for scalable hosting
+- **Hosting**: The application was deployed to a cloud environment using Digital Ocean App Platform.

 ### Challenges Faced